 Providing proper legal advice requires that you have provided us with all relevant information concerning the assignment and that you keep us informed of any changes concerning such information.

-3. Fees and invoicing
+3. Fees and Invoicing

-Unless we agree otherwise, our fees are determined on the basis of a number of factors such as: (i) time spent; (ii) qualifications, experience and resources required; (iii) business interest involved; (iv) risks assumed (if any); and (v) time constraints.
+Unless we agree otherwise, our fees are determined on the basis of a number of factors such as: (i) time spent; (ii) skills, experience and resources required; (iii) business interest involved; (iv) risks assumed (if any); and (v) time constraints.

 Our fees will be determined irrespective of whether such fees will be reimbursed to you pursuant to an insurance policy (for legal expenses or otherwise) or whether in a given dispute the losing party is ordered to pay the costs of the winning party.
 We will also invoice our clients directly in cases where legal expenses are covered by a third party.